-Table 7 - Question: How city halls are tackling climate change? (%) (ibid, pg.
-7)
+Table 6 - Question: What are the key barriers to effective city action on climate change? (%) (ibid)

 Finally, the mayors indicated that they lack required experience on climate adaptation strategies despite they have the ambition and adopted or promoted various approaches for addressing this issue in their cities (such as sustainable transportation - walking, bicycle, bus - construction of new or transformation to low-carbon buildings, shifting to electrical vehicles, developing or procuring renewable energy, engaging in public-private partnerships around local climate adaptation, promoting low carbon districts or regeneration projects) (Bloomberg Philantrophies, 2018).